6 Effective Ways to Crush a Mice Infestation Before Fall Hits

 5. Caulk Holes and Cracks to Stop Mice from Entering In

 Even the smallest holes can let in a mouse.
-They are able to squeeze into tiny spaces, meaning that any cracks, gaps, or holes leading into your home should be sealed well in advance of fall.
+They can squeeze into tiny spaces, meaning that any cracks, gaps, or holes leading into your home should be sealed well in advance of fall.

 Use waterproof caulking for cracks in your foundation, around pipes and HVAC ducts, and at other structural points throughout your home.
 New weatherstrips can help fill the gaps around window and door frames to protect those entry points.